-The Board has conducted a review of the effectiveness of the internal control systems of the Group for the year ended 31 December 2021.
-The Board considers that the existing risk management and internal control systems of the Group are in place and effective.
+The Board has conducted a review of the effectiveness of the risk management and internal control systems of the Group for the year ended 31 December 2022.
+The Board considers that the existing risk management and internal control systems of the Group are effective and adequate.